Active and Passive Voice

 active and passive voice

-When we talk about English grammar, verbs have five different properties – mood, tense, person and voice.
-In this blog, we will be covering the voice.
+When we talk about English grammar, verbs have five different properties – mood, tense, person and voice, and here, we will be covering the voice.
 The two grammatical voices are – active and passive voices.
 We generally prefer using an active voice in sentences.

 Source: Dr Jodie Salter